ajhc/demo-cortex-m3/README.md

 # Ajhc demo for Cortex-M3 board

 First, you have to know there are several boards supported by the demo.
+Second, the demo needs Ajhc 0.8.0.1 or later.

 Using stm32f3-discovery is strongly recommend, so you can use gdb.